MonserratVH/ABAA-model/README.md

-# Adversarial Attack Against Sentiment-Analysis Models Using an Aspect-Based Approach
+# Task-Oriented Adversarial Attacks for Aspect-Based Sentiment Analysis Models

 Adversarial examples are deep learning inputs strategically modified to mislead models and produce incorrect results.
 Previous work attacks oriented to sentiment analysis have demonstrated successfully confusing models by adversarial examples.
 However, the existing adversarial attacks focus mainly on document-level sentiment analysis and do not consider the specific characteristics of different analysis levels.
 In the case of aspect-based analysis, there is a lack of methods that perform modifications in accordance with evaluated aspects.
 As a result of this lack, unnecessary modifications are made and do not always succeed in misleading the model, avoiding the possibility of identifying new vulnerabilities.